urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/1-arvo.md

   If one of the API calls fails, your Gall agent is potentially left in a strange intermediary state.
 Instead, you can put all the IO logic in a separate thread which is completely atomic.
 That way the Gall agent only has to deal with the two conditions of success or failure.
-Writing threads are covered in a [separate guide](/docs/userspace/threads/basics/fundamentals), which you might like to work through after completing the Gall Guide.
+Writing threads is covered in a [separate guide](/docs/userspace/threads/basics/fundamentals), which you might like to work through after completing the Gall Guide.

 - **Front-end**: Web UIs.
-It's possible for Gall agents to handle HTTP requests directly and dynamically produce responses, but it's more typical to have a separate [glob](/docs/userspace/dist/glob) of HTML, CSS, Javascript, images, etc, which are served to the client like an ordinary web app.
+It's possible for Gall agents to handle HTTP requests directly and dynamically produce responses, but it's also possible to have a static [glob](/docs/userspace/dist/glob) of HTML, CSS, Javascript, images, etc, which are served to the client like an ordinary web app.
 Such front-end files are typically managed by the `%docket` agent which serves them via Eyre.
   The [software distribution guide](/docs/userspace/dist/guide) covers this in